drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 5: Dopaminergics Rigidification

-Dopamine has two trans rotameric forms that can be incorporated in different structurally constrained systems.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-5-dopaminergics-rigidification-1a6ef2d1'><i class='fa fa-play' aria-hidden='true'></i></button>Dopamine has two trans rotameric forms that can be incorporated in different structurally constrained systems.
 Different biological activities were observed for the following tetralin rigid analogs.
 Such rigid scaffolds are excellent leads for further SAR analyses to probe the exact requirements for binding to the different sub-populations of dopamine receptors.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.